 A Word About Apple Cider Vinegar

 Fill a large pot with 1/4 water and bring to a boil, add both salts and baking soda.
 As soon as they are dissolved, remove from heat and add cold water until the water feels warm and tolerable for your feet, usually the temp that you would use when you take a bath (do not put your feet in super hot water!)
-Add the ACV and essential oils to the foot bath.
+Add the ACV and essential oils to the foot soak.
 Soak feet for 30 minutes.
 For an all over foot soak, add to bath water and soak for 45-60 minutes.

 - Dry skin disorders